RuneBlaze/connectivity-modifier/README.md

 poetry run pytest # run tests
 ```

+Also, we use [pre-commit](https://pre-commit.com/) hooks to ensure that the code is formatted properly.

 ## Other features

 As of the latest version, `cm` supports checkpointing (experimental) every two hours.